life-itself/community/content/blog/2021/10/05/deliberately-developmental-spaces-a-key-to-addressing-the-metacrisis.md

 ## Further questions and looking forward

 In closing, we are aware that this article only scratches the surface of the issues and avenues for exploration around intentional developmental spaces.

 Of particular importance as we move forward from higher level discussions around principles such as this one, are questions of implementation.
-Of particular interest are what physical form these spaces should take to maximise their developmental potential, how they might be funded to ensure they’re scaleable without collapsing simply into ‘luxury’ experiences for the privileged, how we should design experiments and evaluation frameworks which can both rigorously establish the impact of the spaces while being practical for real world use, and how we might marshall the learnings from other spaces and communities and apply them to new contexts.
+Of particular interest are:

+- What physical form these spaces should take to maximise their developmental potential
+- How they might be funded to ensure they're scaleable without collapsing simply into 'luxury' experiences for the privileged
+- How we should design experiments and evaluation frameworks which can both rigorously establish the impact of the spaces while being practical for real world use
+- How we might marshall the learnings from other spaces and communities and apply them to new contexts

 These are all questions we hope to address in our further work.

-We really do know so little that there is immense value in research to learn what works and for whom (and when).
+Finally, we emphasize that we really know so little that there is immense value in research to learn what works and for whom (and when).
 We would be delighted to hear from any others engaged in similar enquiries, or who might have relevant knowledge, expertise or even simply interest.

 Until then, we would like to leave a provocation for all those who view inner transformation as a vital lynchpin to the transition: what **_do_** we do about it?

 ## Colophon

-_This article was originally published by as an [Emerge Insight Piece](http://whatisemerging.com/opinions/deliberately-developmental-spaces-a-key-to-addressing-the-metacrisis) in the lead up to the 2021 Emerge Gathering.
-This version has some slight additions, primarily footnotes and formatting that weren't compatible with Emerge's system._
+*This article was cross published as an [Emerge Insight Piece](http://whatisemerging.com/opinions/deliberately-developmental-spaces-a-key-to-addressing-the-metacrisis) in the lead up to the 2021 Emerge Gathering.
+This version has some slight additions, primarily footnotes and formatting that weren't compatible with Emerge's system.*

 * * *